 The payment of funeral and testamentary expenses356 raises an interesting question.
 Section 36 of the Act states that funeral and testamentary expenses must NOT be included in the calculation of an equalization payment under Part IV.
 The result is that the surviving spouse's share is calculated on the basis that funeral and testamentary expenses do not exist.
 This ensures that the surviving spouse's share is not reduced by one-half of these expenses.
 Yet, section 41 does not specifically deal with priority of payment as against funeral and testamentary expenses.
-The usual rule for administration of estates is that funeral and testamentary expenses are paid before debts.357 If the
+The usual rule for administration of estates is that funeral and testamentary expenses are paid before debts.357 If the equalization payment is to be treated as a debt, it should, by implication, be paid after these expenses.
+It would be better if this point was made clear.

-355C.C.S.M. c.
+355 C.C.S.M. c.
 M-45.

-356In Re Bertram Estate (1972), 30 D.L.R.
+356 In Re Bertram Estate (1972), 30 D.L.R.
 (3d) 46 (Ont.S.C. in Bankruptcy) the court held that "testamentary expenses" includes compensation payable to the administrator of the estate prior to bankruptcy, as well as compensation for legal services provided by their solicitors.

-357See OLRC, Report on Administration of Estates of Deceased Persons, supra, note 194 at 161-171.
+357 See OLRC, Report on Administration of Estates of Deceased Persons, supra, note 194 at 161-171.